lkilcher/dolfyn/README.md

 License
 -------

-This work is licensed under the Apache 2.0 license.
-See the LICENSE.txt file for details.
+DOLfYN is copyright through the National Renewable Energy Laboratory, Pacific Northwest National Laboratory, and Sandia National Laboratories.
+The software is distributed under the Revised BSD License.
+See the [license](LICENSE.txt) for more information.